-PHW 2024.01.25/6.3 Board Minutes and Action Log from the 30 Novem ıber 2023 mee ting

-The Board confirmed the Minutes as an accurate record of the meeting.

-PV provided an update on the Action Log.

-The Board approved the Minutes and noted the position in respect of the Action Log.

-PHW 2024.01.25/7 Items for Noting PHW 2024.01.25/7.1 Private Chair's Report (30 November 2023)

-JW explained the purpose of placing this report in the public domain, in line with the Board's Protocol for Reserving Matters to a Private Board (and Committee) Meeting, updated in July 2023.

-The Board noted the Private Chair's Report.

-PHW 2024.01.25/7.2 Board Forward Plan

-The Board noted the Forward Plan

-In closing the meeting JW paid tribute to KE who was leaving Public Health Wales after eight years as a Board member.
+PHW 2024.01.25/6.3 Board Minutes and Action Log from the 30 November 2023 meeting The Board confirmed the Minutes as an accurate record of the meeting.
+PV provided an update on t he Action Log. linutes and noted the position in respect of the Action Log.
+DHW 2024 01 25/7 Items for Noting PHW 2024.01.25/7 PHW 2024.01.25/7.1 Private Chair's Report (30 November 2023) of placing this report in the public domain, in line with eserving Matters to a Private Board (and Committee) Meeting, updated in July 20 J23.
+The Board noted the Priva te Chair's Report The board noted the Filva PHW 2024.01.25/7.2 Board Forward Plan The Board noted the Forward Plan PHW 2024.01.25/7.3 Date of Next Formal Meeting of the Board In closing the meeting JW paid tribute to KE who was leaving Public Health Wales after eight years as a Board member.
 JW expressed her debt of gratitude to KE for the exemplary way in which she had discharged her NED and Vice Chair roles, making the latter her own and working tirelessly to promote the work of Public Health Wales at meetings of the vice chairs' peer group.

-KE was a consummate public servant, always being fully prepared for meetings, making insightful contributions and skilfully balancing constructive challenge and support.
-KE would be missed greatly and JW extended the Board's thanks, together with all best wishes for the future.

-The next meeting would be held on 28 March 2024

-The meeting closed at 14:50
+KE was a concurrent public convent plucy being fully prepared for meetings KE was a consummate public servant, always being fully prepared for meetings, making insightful contributions and skilfully balancing constructive challenge and support.
+KE would be missed greatly and JW extended the Board's thanks, together with all best wishes for the future. together with an best wishes for the future.
+The next meeting would be held on 28 March 2024 The meeting closed at 14:50